 McDonald one of the first to realise agents would become essential when the sport became professional in the mid-1980s has ventured for the first time into planning the career of a top sprinter although he also looks after the interests of Britain's No1 400 metres hurdler Chris Rawlinson.

-Yorkshire-born McDonald 44 said: "If Mark continues to progress the way he's been doing there's no reason why, by Athens when he won't be even 22, he shouldn't be one of the leading contenders for the title."
+McDonald said: "If Mark continues to progress the way he's been doing there's no reason why, by Athens when he won't be even 22, he shouldn't be one of the leading contenders for the title."

 Lewis-Francis whose major aim this summer is to win the European junior 100 metres gold medal and gain an individual slot for the World Championships in Edmonton, said: "Last season I wanted to accomplish something I set out to do, which was win the World Juniors.
 That was partly because I'd been pipped to the European junior title last year.
 Now I want to win that as a warm-up to the World Championships."